-Sometime ago I found this picture on the Oakland History Room online site.
+Some time ago, I found this picture on the Oakland History Room online site.

-The biggest clue to this photo was the Higgins Church on Hopkins which is now MacArthur Blvd.
+The biggest clue to this photo was the Higgins Church on Hopkins, which is now MacArthur Blvd.
 I started there.

 I started looking into the Higgins Church.
 The church in 1898 was located near Fruitvale Ave and Hopkins in the old Fruitvale School building.
-It had some connection to the Fred Finch Orphanage
+It had some connection to the Fred Finch Orphanage.

-In 1907 the laid the corner stone for a new church at the corner of School St and Boston.
+In 1907 they laid the cornerstone for a new church at the corner of School St and Boston.
 The church was renamed Fruitvale ME Church.
-Joaquin Miller read a poem at the ground breaking.
+Joaquin Miller read a poem at the groundbreaking.
 The church building was dedicated in 1908.

 I now have clues for the house and a different church.
 So off I went to find out more.

 I think the location has been solved.
-I thought the house was moved or demolished due to building the freeway and it almost was.
+I thought the house was moved or demolished due to building the freeway, and it almost was.
 I am so glad it is still there.